 Best Forms of Bacillus subtilis

 Bacillus subtilis is readily found in soil—a testament to its ability to withstand environmental stressors.
 But, that doesn’t mean you need to eat a plate of dirt to introduce Bacillus subtilis to your gut.
 Some fermented foods, such as natto—a fermented soybean dish that’s popular in Japan—are a source of Bacillus subtilis and other probiotics.
 Many people find that the easiest and most consistent way to reliably strengthen their gut with Bacillus subtilis is with the help of a trusted, high-quality probiotic supplement.

 Global Healing Center has created Floratrex™, a one-of-a-kind probiotic formula that features Bacillus subtilis along with over twenty other highly beneficial probiotic strains.
 It’s the ultimate product for supporting normal digestion, metabolism, and gut health.
-Floratrex is formulated with prebiotics to help the probiotics flourish, and it’s available in two options—25 or 50 billion CFUs.
+Floratrex is formulated with prebiotics to help the probiotics flourish, and it’s available in 50 billion CFUs.
 CFUs, or colony forming units, refer to individual colonies of bacteria.
 The more CFUs, the better the strain’s potential for success.